proximax-storage/xpx-dfms-devportal-docs/docs/roles/executor.md

 Bases on previous steps any [executor](executor.md) has next obligations:

-1. execute the particular function of the [SC](../built_in_features/supercontract/overview.md);
+1. Execute the particular function of the [SC](../built_in_features/supercontract/overview.md)
-2. sign all obtained results from Blockchain that are connected with [SC](../built_in_features/supercontract/overview.md).
+2. Sign all obtained results from Blockchain that are connected with [SC](../built_in_features/supercontract/overview.md).